vinodks1013/db-azue/README.md

 # db-azue
-this is knowledge purpose for ms-sql and azure synapse analytics
+this is knowledge purpose for ms-sql and azure synapse analytics . auther - Vinod Kumar